 Horry County Council has discussed the amount of emergency vehicles involved in accidents over the past two years and determined that close to 50 accidents have occurred including an ambulance, police car, or other medical vehicle since 2015.

-When county employed personnel are injured, they are able to file a worker's compensation claim.
-With the rise of accidents, the costs occurred for worker's compensation insurance goes to the taxpayers.
+When county-employed personnel are injured, they are able to file a worker's compensation claim.
+In many of these cases, the guidance of an experienced workers' compensation attorney can be crucial to ensure injured employees receive the benefits they’re entitled to.
+With the rise in accidents, the costs incurred for workers' compensation insurance are passed on to taxpayers.

 County Council has debated whether incentives like dinners, or even a pay raise, for those who have safe driving records and no accidents would be a good plan.
+As part of the discussion, some officials raised the question, “What is considered an accident?”, since definitions may vary when determining eligibility for incentives.
 Giving a pay raise would be less expensive than rising insurance costs due to accidents.
-They hope that incentives would increase safe habits.
+They hope that such incentives would promote safer habits among county employees.

 There is also a recognized need for more training that could cut injuries and accidents down.